rhiannonmcn/Harry-Potter-Quiz/README.md

 * The rules page is navigated to via the home screen.
 * This page has very little interactivity, with just a home button bringing you back to the home page.
 * This page is to give the user further understanding of the different question difficulties and their unique features.

+## Timer

+* The timer adds another dynamic layer to the quiz.
+* The time given is dependent on the level difficulty chosen (20s, 15s and 10s).
+* On the hard difficulty, the time left on the time countdown is added to the users score if they get an answer right, bringing in the users speed into the quiz.
+* Once the timer reaches 5 seconds it visibly turns a gold colour, and if the user's sound is on, it starts a 'ticking countdown effect' until 0, warning the user that their time is nearly up.

+## Sound

+* Sound is muted by default but the user has the option to toggle it on via the sound button on the info bar.
+* Background music really draws the user into the experience.
+* There are sound effects for the button clicks, as well as for the correct and wrong answers.
+* The timer also countdowns at 5 secounds with a sound effect.
+* The user has the ability to toggle the sound on and off as many times as they wish as they navigate the quiz.

+## Score

+* The score is visibly seen in the top right corner of the info bar of the quiz application.
+* It provides an incentive to the user to keep playing the quiz and challenging themselves by trying to beat their last score.
+* By providing different scores for different levels of difficulty, as well as implementing unpredictable elements such as adding the time left to the score and deducting points for wrong answers keeps scoring inconsistent in terms of the total score, encouraging users to challenge themselves.

+## Current Question Display

+* This feature provides the user with a clear indication of what question number they are on out of the 10.

 # Future Features